About the University

 National Science Teachers Association (NSTA)

-Forensic Science Education Programs Accrediting Commission (FEPEC) accredits undergraduate and graduate programs.
+Forensic Science Education Programs Accrediting Commission (FEPAC) accredits undergraduate and graduate programs.
 Towson University’s programs have been accredited since 2011.
 FEPAC most recently bestowed reaccreditation in 2016.

 I. Summary Mission Statement